WordPress/openverse/documentation/general/logging.md

 Potential future improvements to logging in Openverse could include:

-1. Even more uniform data logging format like formatting all logs as JSON.
+1. Structured logging format like formatting all logs as JSON.
 2. Establishing clearer practices around what log levels to use and when.